 Playing a Compact Disc

 Insert a disc partway into the slot, label side up.
 The player will pull it in.
-The disc should begin playing.
-The display will show CD and the CD symbol.
-If you want to insert a compact disc with the ignition off, first press RECALL or EJECT.
+Wait a few seconds and the disc should play.
+CD and a CD symbol will also appear on the display.